 The Regulatory Flexibility Act (RFA), 5 U.S.C.
 601 et seq., generally requires an agency to conduct a regulatory flexibility analysis of any rule subject to notice and public comment rulemaking requirements unless the agency certifies that the rule will not have a significant economic impact on a substantial number of small entities.
 Small entities include small businesses, small not-forprofit enterprises, and small governmental jurisdictions.
-Only the definition of "small governmental jurisdiction" is relevant here.
+Only the definition of ''small governmental jurisdiction" is relevant here.
 5 U.S.C.
 601(5) defines "small governmental jurisdiction" to mean governments of cities, counties, towns, townships, villages, school districts, or special districts, with a population of less than fifty thousand.
 According to Buncombe County officials, the county population in 1990 exceeded 150,000; thus, Buncombe County does not qualify as "small governmental jurisdiction" within the meaning of 5 U.S.C.
 601(5).
+Consequently, EPA can certify that this proposed rulemaking will not have an significant impact on a small governmental jurisdiction and is not required to conduct a regulatory flexibility analysis.